-The degreasing process is a continuous process that consists in general of the following steps:
+Degreasing is a continuous process that consists in general of the following steps:

 - a.
 Crushing of the bones. - b.
 Treatment of the bones with hot water.
 This process is done in a tank filled with hot water and bone.
 A stream of fresh crushed bones and a stream of clean hot water enter this tank at one end and a stream of treated bone chips, fat emulsion and small particles leaves the tank at the other end.
 The bone is transported over the bottom of the tank by a screw or by propellers which at the same time mix the bone and water.

-The turbulent action of the hot water and the sliding and rubbing of the crushed bone, causes part of the meat and other soft tissue to loosen from the bone.
+The turbulent action of the hot water and the sliding and rubbing of the crushed bone causes part of the meat and other soft tissue to loosen from the bone.

 - c.
-Fat emulsion and floating particles are decanted.
-The bone chips are immersed in a stream of hot water and the bone and soft tissue are separated by centrifuging.
+Fat emulsion of fat and small floating particles are decanted.
+The bone is immersed in a fast stream of hot water, in which the soft tissue and the bone chips are separated by centrifuging.
 The bone chips are then removed from the water. - d.
 The wet bone chips are dried with hot air in a rotating drier.
 The rotation moves the chips through the drier and continuously mixes them causing remaining meat and other soft tissue to loosen from the bone. - e.
 Any smaller particles are separated from the dried degreased bone chips by sieving and the light particles are separated by gravity.